python-cffi/cffi/doc/source/index.rst

 .. versionadded:: 0.3
    (***) ``long double`` support.
-   Such numbers are passed around in a cdata object to avoid loosing precision, because a normal Python floating-point number only contains enough precision for a ``double``.
+   Such a number is passed around in a cdata object to avoid loosing precision, because a normal Python floating-point number only contains enough precision for a ``double``.
+To convert it to a regular float, call ``float()``.
 If you want to operate on such numbers without any precision loss, you need to define and use a family of C functions like ``long double add(long double a, long double b);``.